dmpstats/Behavioural_Classification_for_Vultures/README.md

 `Upper speed bound for Stationary Behaviour` (`travelcut`): Numeric, the speed (in km/h) beyond which this species is assumed to be travelling.
 Default is 3 km/h.

+`Altitude change threshold` (`altbound`): Numeric, the absolute change in altitude (in metres) beyond which a bird is assumed to have significant altitude change.
+For example, a threshold of 25m means that a bird whose altitude increases by over 25m is assumed to be `ascending`, and `descending` if its altitude decreases by over 25m.
+This setting is only used if column `altitude` is present in the input data.

 `Sunrise leeway` (`sunrise_leeway`): Integer, the number of minutes after (or before, if negative) that *daytime* is considered to begin. *Daytime* is the period in which stationary behaviour is **not** classified as *Roosting*.
 For example `Sunrise leeway = 10` means that the bird's roost is assumed to end 10 minutes *after* sunrise.

 `Sunset leeway` (`sunset_leeway`): Integer, the equivalent of `Sunrise leeway` for sunset, and determines what time *night-time,* or roosting hours, begin.
 Stationary behaviour after this time, and before the next determined *daytime*, is classified as *Roosting.*

-`Create Plots` (`create_plots`): Logical, select this option to generate a `birdtrack.png` plot artefact for each ID within the input data.
-See below for details.
+`Create Plots` (`create_plots`): Select this option to generate, as artefacts, bird-specific graphs with location plots of behaviourally-classified movements, and diagnostic plots for the stationary-speed given hours-since-sunrise model.

-`Altitude change threshold` (`altbound`): Numeric, the absolute change in altitude (in metres) beyond which a bird is assumed to have significant altitude change.
-For example, a threshold of 25m means that a bird whose altitude increases by over 25m is assumed to be `ascending`, and `descending` if its altitude decreases by over 25m.
-This setting is only used if column `altitude` is present in the input data.
+`Keep all generated columns` (`keepAllCols`): Select this option to keep all columns created during the classification process.
+We recommend that this is selected for debugging purposes only.